photoprism/photoprism-docs/docs/getting-started/docker-compose.md

-# Setup using Docker Compose
+# Setup Using Docker Compose

 To simplify running PhotoPrism on a server, we strongly recommend using [Docker Compose](https://docs.docker.com/compose/).